Winter Talks

 Our talks are held in the chapel area at St Andrew Blackadder Church, St Andrew Street, North Berwick EH39 4NU.

-Drop in to talks welcome – £5 entrance donation.
-Doors open at 7pm for a 7.30pm start.
+Drop-ins to talks welcome – £5 entrance donation.
+Doors open at 7pm.
+Talks start at 7.30pm.

 Interested in being a Member or Patron?
 Get in touch with Barbara Clark for free trial membership